IBM/sonar-cryptography/docs/LANGUAGE_SUPPORT.md

 Ultimately, we want a meaningful representation of all cryptography-relevant values: a tree structure in which the relationships between the nodes have a meaning.
 Back to our example, we want a tree where the mode is a child node of the algorithm node, to indicate that it's the mode of this algorithm.

 This process of building a meaningful tree representation of the captured cryptography values is called the translation.
 This process is also part of the language module (like the `java` or `python` module).
-In certain cases where translation requires to parse a string, the parsing and translation process is outsourced to the `mapper` module for better modularity.
+The translation process requires at some point to map those captured cryptography strings to a standard representation of the cryptography asset.
+For better modularity, this mapping is done as part of the `mapper` module.

 The last step of the translation process is called the enrichment, and is done by the `enricher` module.
 This step aims at adding content to the translated tree, based on external knowledge.